 Psychologists provide 40 percent of outpatient and 70 percent of inpatient psychotherapy services and most of the diagnostic services to beneficiaries.
 Psychologists with social workers provide the vast majority of Medicare mental health services to patients.

 But psychologist reimbursement rates are plummeting.
 In 2000 Medicare paid $98 for a 45 minute psychotherapy session (the most common service).
-Today, the program pays just $81, a 39 percent drop, adjusted for inflation.
+Today, the program pays just $81, a 37 percent drop, adjusted for inflation.
+In fact, payments to clinical psychologists under Medicare have declined nearly 22 percent since 2007.
 Meanwhile, Medicare is falling far behind psychologists' reimbursement by private insurers.
-Medicare reimbursement rates for psychologists’ services are now as much as 15 percent below private market indemnity insurance rates.
+Medicare reimbursement rates for psychologists' services are now as much as 15 percent below private market indemnity insurance rates.

 Congress should adjust the Medicare payment formula, which simply is not working to provide for fair and appropriate payment for psychologists in the program.

 Under the payment formula, Medicare increasingly pays more for higher-cost, technology-driven services with high overhead — therefore high Practice Expense.
 This means that services, like psychologists' services, which are relatively low overhead and cost are being paid at lower rates.

 In recent years, several Medicare Practice Expense adjustments in the payment formula have ratcheted down psychologist Medicare payment rates:

 - In 2006, CMS announced changes in the Practice Expense methodology for all providers.
 On average psychologist Practice Expense payments dropped by two percent each year through 2010.

 - In 2009, CMS announced a new series of Practice Expense adjustments, causing an additional two percent annual decrease for psychologists for 2010 through 2013.